 The ICAAP is particularly designed to provide an outlook on Economic Capital demand and thus represents a formal basis for the assessment of capital needs.
-The results serve as a benchmark against which actual capital development is compared by the Branch Management Board (BMB).
+The Branch Management Board (BMB) compares the results against the actual capital development.

 (d) Discussion on possible internal and external capital sources.